Gazza7205/cloud-workshop-labs/lab-exercise1.md

 ### Export all, and trim

-Exporting the entire configuration from the gateway is all-encompassing and non-discriminate.
+Exporting the entire configuration from the Gateway is all-encompassing and non-discriminate.
 You will get more configuration than you are interested in, but it is still a common starting point.
 <details>
   <summary><b>Linux/MacOS</b></summary>